 What do I do with a disposable mask?

 A disposable mask is only designed to be used once, not multiple times – don’t be tempted to reuse it.
-You should use this kind of mask once before throwing it away, and should also dispose of it if it becomes at all damp, according to the World Health Organisation (WHO).
+You should use this kind of mask once before throwing it away, and should also dispose of it if it becomes at all damp, according to the WHO.

 Before putting one on, wash your hands first and check whether there are any holes or tears in the mask when you remove it from its packaging.
 Most disposable masks have a top and a bottom – the top is the side that has a stiff, bendable edge, designed to mould around your nose.